-In November of 2015, we made the surprising and last minute decision to leave Rio de Janeiro and move to Puebla Mexico s expats.
+In November of 2015, we made the surprising and last minute decision to leave Rio de Janeiro and move to Puebla, Mexico as expats.

-A week later, my then-fiancé (now-husband!) had arrived for his first time ever in Mexico, for his new job (and our new life) in Puebla.
+A week later, my now-husband had arrived for his first time ever in Mexico, and for his new job (and our new life) in Puebla.

-After a LONG month apart, as I spent a few weeks in Rio and then a few weeks in Costa Rica, I joined him in our new home for my first time in Mexico outside the Cancun area.
+After a LONG month apart, as I spent a few weeks finishing things up in Rio and then a few weeks in Costa Rica, I joined him in our new home for my first time in Mexico (outside the whole American spring break/Cancun area).

 I wasn’t sure what to expect, and I was surprised at what I found.

 My First Impressions of Puebla, Mexico

 My First Impression of Puebla, Mexico: Is this… Arizona?

 this feels Arizona-y to me (aside from the volcano smoke). what do you think?

 Seriously, I felt like I landed in Phoenix or Scottsdale.
 The architecture, the colors, and the vibe of the city felt very Southwestern to me.
 The wide open roads, the flat landscape with the mountains (er, volcano) in the background, all reminded me of Arizona.
 Even restaurant interiors – modern yet earthy – sometimes make me forget I’m in Mexico and not AZ.